Feefo logo

 (your name)

-(signature with phone number, link to website, social medial profiles and reviews)
+(signature with phone number, link to website and social media profiles)

 Overdue balance reminder

-If the balance isn’t received on the due date use the following template.
+If the balance isn’t received on the due date, send a reminder.

 Subject: The balance for your stay at (property name) is now overdue